zloca89/holycode/README.md

 ## Test

 I didn't have time to implement integreation or end-to-end tests.
 As I saw, when I created components with Angular CLI, test file is added automatically with one default test for creation of the component.

+## Ngrx

+The best option to implement the solution is using state managment system like Ngrx.
+I didn't have time to invest in that part